-Routing Determination Function (RDF): The functional entity, which may be integrated in a Location Server (e.g. GMLC) or in an LRF, provides the proper PSAP destination address to the E-CSCF for routing the emergency request.
-It can interact with a location functional entity (e.g. GMLC) to manage ESQK allocation and management, and deliver location information to the PSAP.
+Routing Determination Function (RDF): The functional entity, which may be integrated in a Location Server or in an LRF, provides the proper PSAP destination address to the E-CSCF for routing the emergency request.
+It can interact with a LS to manage ESQK allocation and management, and deliver location information to the PSAP.